RoboCop (comics): RoboCop: Dead Or Alive

 In 2015, following the movie reboot tie-ins, BOOM! announced a new ongoing series set after events in the original 1987 film.
 Individual titles were simply published as "RoboCop", although collected trade paperbacks are titled "RoboCop: Dead Or Alive".
-The 12-issue series was written by Joshua Williamson with art by Carlos Magno for the first eight issues, while Dennis Culver handled penciling duties for the final four issues.
+The 12-issue series was written by Joshua Williamson with art by Carlos Magno for the first eight issues, while Alejandro Aragon handled penciling duties and Dennis Culver co-wrote a script with Williamson for the final four issues.
+It was later collected in 3 trade paperbacks.

-RoboCop: Citizens Arrest
+RoboCop: Citizen's Arrest

 In January 2018, BOOM!
 Studios announced a new ongoing series set 30 years after events in the first film where "justice is crowdsourced".
 The first issue was published April 2018.

 It was written by Brian Wood with art by Jorge Coelho.

 In the decades since the RoboCop program first began, corporations have taken over public services and the government—and law enforcement is the biggest private contract of all.
 Traditional police forces no longer exist as all citizens are encouraged—and rewarded—to spy on their neighbors.
 There is only one authority on the streets: ROBOCOP.
+The series was later collected in trade paperback format.